wp-plugins/idx-broker-platinum/readme.txt

 <h3>The ONLY WordPress Plugin that gives you full client capture and fully customizable IDX in one $39.99 package.
 Don't compromise!</h3>
 <br />
 <ul>
+<li>Fully indexable <a href="http://kb.idxbroker.com/index.php?/Knowledgebase/Article/View/7/0/using-a-custom-subdomain">custom domain</a> feature.
+Subdomains are just as good as subfolders on your website, <a href="https://sites.google.com/site/webmasterhelpforum/en/faq--crawling--indexing---ranking#subfolder-subdomain" target="_blank" >Just ask Google.</a></li>
+<li>NEW - Search-friendly property URLs.
+Display property address and much more in your IDX URL and get those pages indexed by search enginers faster.</li>
+<li>NEW - Mobile-friendly IDX search.
+The most powerful mobile IDX solution that money can buy, at no extra cost.
+Mobile features include lead capture, property saves, tap to call or email, and full CSS customization!</li>
+<li>NEW - Team and Office accounts may now assign a custom link to ANY agent.
+Give your Agents a sub-header with a simple URL tag, and any leads sent by the Agent to that page will be automatically assigned to them.</li>
+<li>NEW - Easily create dynamic wrappers for every custom link.
+Simply create a new page in WordPress, customize the page, and <a href="http://kb.idxbroker.com/index.php?/Knowledgebase/Article/View/108/16/simplified-dynamic-wrapper-instructions" target="_blank" >follow these instructions</a> for each custom link.
-<li>Client Capture Tools: Email Update tracking, client traffic stats, force or request registration pop-up (or send them to your own customized signup form). </li>
+<li>NEW Client Capture Tools.
+Email Update tracking, client traffic stats, force or request registration pop-up (or send them to your own customized signup form). </li>
-<li>Fully customizable saved links.
-Wrap every custom link with your own unique content.
-The only IDX solution for WordPress that gives you a way to customize your Results pages!</li>
 <li>Add a full sized Map Widget(s) to ANY page on your site (NEW).</li>
-<li>Mobile Responsive.
-Works on ALL devices.
-Visitors can opt-out by simply tapping "View full-site" link at the bottom of your IDX pages.
-The most powerful mobile responsive IDX solution that money can buy.
-Completely indexable by mobile search bots!
-(NEW)</li>
-<li>Search-friendly Property URLs: Automatically display the property address in your URL and get those pages indexed by search enginers faster.
-Also applies to Responsive pages (NEW).</li>
-<li>Live Content: Published changes to your site/blog can be automatically pushed to IDX Broker Platinum servers.
-Even more control over your pages than WordPress; in IDX Broker Platinum publish unique custom link results pages that contain unique neighborhood and other sidebar Widgets that are unique to each page!
-(NEW)</li>
-<li>Customize your client capture forms; change the opacity behind the lead capture pop-up, customize fields, and much more!
-(NEW)</li>
+<li>NEW - Customize your client capture forms; change the opacity behind the lead capture pop-up, customize fields, and much more!</li>
-<li>Team and Offices accounts may now assign a custom link to ANY agent.
-Give your Agents a sub-header with a simple URL tag, and any leads sent by the Agent to that page will be automatically assigned to them!
-(NEW)</li>
-<li>Much Much More..and just launched this month!
+<li>And much more.
 Login to our <a href="http://ptdemo.idxbroker.com/" target="_blank">Control Panel</a> for more info!</li>
 </ul>

-<h3>For Current IDX Broker Subscribers</h3>
+<h3>IDX Broker (v1 Release) Subscribers</h3>

-If you already have an IDX Broker account and want to upgrade to Platinum now, simply <a href="http://www.idxbroker.com/contact_idx.php" target="_blank" >contact Support</a>.
+You may continue to use the previous plugin.
+If you already have an IDX Broker account and want to upgrade to Platinum, simply <a href="http://www.idxbroker.com/contact_idx.php" target="_blank" >contact Support</a>.
+Please note that, due to the demand, migration requests may take up to three weeks to process.

 <h4>Migration details:</h4>
 <ul>
 <li>If you don't currently have a custom domain setup for your IDX Broker pages (e.g., search.mysite.com), we highly recommend that you do this in IDX Broker Platinum.</li>
 <li>All current custom links, lead/email traffic, and billing history will automatically be migrated to Platinum.</li>
 <li>Most links should redirect automatically (see Knowledgebase article link below for more details), however, we recommend that you switch to the new IDX Broker Platinum links.</li>
-<li>IDX Broker widgets will need to be replaced with Platinum Widgets (Much more powerful!)</li>
+<li>IDX Broker widgets will need to be replaced with Platinum Widgets.</li>
 <li>You will have 30 days to apply any updates to your site.
-This should be more than enough time to make the switch to the new, much more powerful IDX Broker Platinum</li>
+This should be more than enough time to make the switch to the new, much more powerful IDX Broker Platinum Release.</li>
 </ul>

 <h3>General Terms of Use</h3>